TonyBUK/AoC/2015/Day12/readme.md

 **C**

 Much like alot of the previous days... take all the work we've established before and basically scrap it.
 Instead, we'll solve the data in parse phase itself.
-One strategy often used in C style parses is actually to use a callback (normally defined as a callback function the user defines, but in this case I've just made it a normal function).
+One strategy often used in C style parses is actually to use a callback function to resolve how the parsed data is used/represented in memory (normally defined as a callback function the user defines, but in this case I've just made it a normal function).
 A good example of this would be the XML parser expat.

 https://libexpat.github.io

-Basically the parser itself doesn't attempt to store the heirarchy etc., it just calls back with enough data/structural information to allow something else to create a structure, but again as per C++, I'm not trying to write a JSON parser, I'm trying to write something "good enough" to solve this puzzle.
+Basically the parser itself doesn't attempt to store the heirarchy etc., it just calls back with enough data/structural information extracted from the source data to allow something else to create a structure, but again as per C++, I'm not trying to write a JSON parser, I'm trying to write something "good enough" to solve this puzzle.
 So really all this does is two things:

 1. Any time it encounters an integer, increment a global counter.
 2. Any time it finds an object with a value of red, notify the parent instance of the parser so that it can rollback the value.